nestjs/docs.nestjs.com/content/graphql/quick-start.md

 A fully working sample is available [here](https://github.com/nestjs/nest/tree/master/sample/12-graphql-apollo).

-#### Classes first
+#### Code first

-In the **classes first** approach, you'll only use decorators and TypeScript classes to generate the corresponding GraphQL schema.
+In the **code first** approach, you'll only use decorators and TypeScript classes to generate the corresponding GraphQL schema.

 Nest is using an amazing [type-graphql](https://19majkel94.github.io/type-graphql/) library under the hood in order provide this functionality.
 Hence, before we proceed, you have to install this package.